jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 Locally Linear Embedding:
 ------------------------
-+   LLE describes the local properties of the manifold around a datapoint x i by writing the datapoint as a linear combination $w i$ (the so-called reconstruction weights) of its k-nearest-neighbors $xij$.
++   LLE describes the local properties of the manifold around a datapoint x i by writing the datapoint as a linear combination $w_i$ (the so-called reconstruction weights) of its k nearest-neighbors $x i_j$.
 +   It solves a generalized eigenvalue problem, preserves local structure.
 +   Invariant to local scale, rotation, translations
-+   This is a cool picture demonstrating power of LLE on facial/expression recognition:
++   Cool picture demnostrating power of LLE:

     ![lle](./LLE.jpg)
-+   LLE fails when the manifold has holes
++   Fails when the manifold has holes
-+   In addition, LLE can collapse large portions of the data very close together in the low-dimensional space, because the covariance constraint on the solution is too simple
++   In addition, LLE tends to collapse large portions of the data very close together in the low-dimensional space, because the covariance constraint on the solution is too simple

 Laplacian Eigenmaps:
 --------------------